How Does it WorkReading time: 8 mins.

 How Does an Image Get Created?

 Let's imagine we want to draw a cube on a blank canvas.
 The easiest way of describing the projection process is to start by drawing lines from each corner of the three-dimensional cube to the eye.
 To map out the object's shape on the canvas, we mark a point where each line intersects with the surface of the image plane.
-For example, let us say that c0 is a corner of the cube and that it is connected to three other points: c1, c2, and c3.
+For example, let us say that c0 is a corner of the cube and is connected to three other points: c1, c2, and c3.
 After projecting these four points onto the canvas, we get c0', c1', c2', and c3'.
-If c0-c1 defines an edge, then we draw a line from c0' to c1'.
-If c0-c2 defines an edge, then we draw a line from c0' to c2'.
+If c0-c1 defines an edge, we draw a line from c0' to c1'.
+If c0-c2 defines an edge, we draw a line from c0' to c2'.

 Light and Color

 To summarize quickly what we have just learned: we can create an image from a three-dimensional scene in a two-step process.
 The first step consists of projecting the shapes of the three-dimensional objects onto the image surface (or image plane).
 This step requires nothing more than connecting lines from the features of the object to the eye.
 An outline is then created by going back and drawing on the canvas where these projection lines intersect the image plane.
 As you may have noticed, this is a geometric process.
-The second step consists of adding colors to the picture's skeleton.
+The second step consists of adding colors to the picture's wireframe (a process called shading).

-Like the concept of perspective projection, it took a while for humans to understand light.
+Similar to the concept of perspective projection, it took a while for humans to understand light.
 The Greeks developed a theory of vision in which objects are seen by rays of light emanating from the eyes.
 An Arab scientist, Ibn al-Haytham (c.
 965-1039), was the first to explain that we see objects because of the sun's rays of light; streams of tiny particles traveling in straight lines were reflected from objects into our eyes, forming images (Figure 3).
 Now let us see how we can simulate nature with a computer!